Preparing for your outdoor photoshoot with Jack Jackson Dog Photography

 Want to be included in an image?

-Whilst the session is all about dogs, if you’d like me to include you in an image with your dog, please do put some thought into what you are wearing.
-Choose outfits that make you feel confident and stylish whilst also allowing you to move around and play with your dog.
+Whilst the session is all about dogs, if you’d like me to include you in a couple of images with your dog, please do put some thought into what you are wearing.
+Choose outfits that make you feel like your best self.
 I would avoid any big logos or wild designs as they can distract from the dog.
 It’s always a nice touch to wear something that subtly connects you to your dog - let’s say you have for example red nail varnish, (or a scarf, lipstick, hat, shoes) etc and your dog has a red collar.
 Or your dog has blue eyes, you might want to wear something that features a hint of blue too.

 The morning / afternoon of the shoot